BattMoTeam/BattMo/Documentation/JOSS/paper.md

 # Software dependencies

-BattMo builds on the MATLAB Reservoir Simulation Toolbox [@mrst-book-i][@MRST:2025] which provides the foundation for meshing intricate geometries, solving large nonlinear systems of equations, visualizing the results, etc. It is implemented in MATLAB$^®$ and seeks to provide Octave compatibility.
+BattMo builds on the MATLAB Reservoir Simulation Toolbox [@mrst-book-i] which provides the foundation for meshing intricate geometries, solving large nonlinear systems of equations, visualizing the results, etc. It is implemented in MATLAB$^®$ and we seek to provide Octave [@octave] compatibility.
 Neither BattMo nor MRST rely on extra MATLAB$^®$ packages; the basic license is sufficient.
-We recommend using AMG preconditioners from the open-source
+We do recommend using AMG preconditioners from the open-source
 AMGCL library [@Demidov2020] for fast, multi-threaded solution of linear systems.

 # Battery format library